Student Loan Repayment during the Coronavirus Outbreak

 Students with federal student loans

 A federal stimulus bill to address the impact of the Coronavirus was passed by Congress and signed into law on March 27, 2020.
 The Coronavirus Aid, Relief, and Economic Security (CARES) Act provides additional flexibility for student loan borrowers during the Coronavirus Outbreak, including automatically suspending payments and interest accrual on all federally-held student loans until September 30, 2020.
-The bill also suspends involuntary collections on these loans, including wage garnishment, and tax refund or Social Security offsets.
+That relief was extended by President Biden through August 31, 2022, and more recently through December 31, 2022.

 Please note that the student loan provisions in the CARES Act apply to many, but not all federal student loans.
 We encourage borrowers to contact their student loan servicer to see if their loan(s) are affected by this legislation.
 Detailed updates and an FAQ for students, borrowers and parents, is available at studentaid.gov/coronavirus.